changyoutaxiang/AI-sence-show/replit.md

 Enable company-wide browsing of AI solutions developed by the team.
 Each "atomic scenario" represents a focused AI application that addresses a specific business problem.

 ## Current State
-Full-featured application complete with all enhancements.
+Full-featured bilingual (Chinese/English) application complete with all enhancements.
 The application includes:
 - Homepage with hero section, card-based gallery, and real-time search
 - Category filtering system (数据处理, 自动化, 分析预测, 文档生成, 其他)
 - Individual project detail pages with view tracking